THCLab/schema-cake/DIDSpec2.0.md

 # DID Spec "2.0"

-Idea to use DID concept in much brother way then is it right now defined in https://w3c-ccg.github.io/did-spec/
+Idea to use DID concept in much broader way then is it right now defined in https://w3c-ccg.github.io/did-spec/

 The idea is to define DID as a global decentralize identifier which can be resolove to different types of DID, to name few: